yurigo79/gutenberg/packages/README.md

     This assumes that your code is located in the `src` folder and will be transpiled with `Babel`.

-    For packages that should ship as a WordPress script, include `wpScript: true` in the `package.json` file.
+    For production packages that will ship as a WordPress script, include `wpScript: true` in the `package.json` file.
 This tells the build system to bundle the package for use as a WordPress script.

-    For packages that should ship as a WordPress script module, include a `wpScriptModuleExports` field the `package.json` file.
+    For production packages that will ship as a WordPress script module, include a `wpScriptModuleExports` field in the `package.json` file.
 The value of this field can be a string to expose a single script module, or an object with a [shape like the standard `exports` object](https://nodejs.org/docs/latest-v20.x/api/packages.html#subpath-exports) to expose multiple script modules from a single package:

     ```jsonc
     {